 Since debuting in August 2019, Santa Monica Proper Hotel has become a bonafide hotspot.
-Inside the 1920s Spanish Colonial Revival landmark?
-A contemporary vibe that flows from the gallery-like lobby lounge to the 271 luxuriously appointed rooms.
+Inside the 1920s Spanish Colonial Revival landmark, there is a contemporary vibe that flows from the gallery-like lobby lounge to the 271 luxuriously appointed rooms.

 While its instant success is largely due to the Instagram-worthy design, the appeal extends well beyond its immaculately decorated spaces.
-In addition to impeccable aesthetics and impressive art collection, the buzzy property also boasts an ayurvedic spa, indoor-outdoor bistro, and only-in-SoCal extras like loaner surfboards, electric bikes, as well as beach bags.
+In addition to impeccable aesthetics and an impressive art collection, the buzzy property also boasts an Ayurvedic spa, indoor-outdoor bistro, and only-in-SoCal extras like loaner surfboards, electric bikes, and beach bags.

 Best for Celeb-Spotting: Chateau Marmont (Los Angeles, California)